dlajic/Master_Thesis/README.md

 - **Description:** Contains the final analytical scripts that utilize outputs from the BERT classifier to correlate news consumption patterns with shifts in public opinion.

 ### BERT Topic Models and Word Clouds
-- **Description:** Utilizes BERT models to generate thematic subgroups and visual word clouds that illustrate the prevalence of certain themes in fake versus conventional news.
+- **Description:** Utilizes BERT models to generate thematic subgroups.
+Using NER to visualize word clouds that illustrate the prevalence of certain themes in fake versus conventional news.